-" ANTH-ERSC-GEOG 3175H: The Archaeology of Natural Disasters (Sc)

-Lectures explore the science of natural disasters, and issues relating to resilience and risk management in the contemporary world.
-Seminars focus on the archaeology of natural disasters, with particular emphasis on how human conceptions of the environment condition people's perceived vulnerability, and eventually their responses, to sudden environmental changes.
-Prerequisite: 10.0 university credits or permission of instructor.
+" ANTH-ERSC-GEOG 3175H: The Archaeology of Natural Disasters (Sc) Lectures explore the science of natural disasters, and issues relating to resilience and risk management in the contemporary world.
+Seminars focus on the archaeology of natural of the contemporary world.